chaendizzle/Compendium/source/tasks/commands/commands.rst

 Now that the command is all written, the robot has to run it.
 There are several different ways to run a command:

- - The command should be linked to a driver/operator button press:
+ - If the command should be linked to a driver/operator button press:

  	This way of running a command is used if the command should be under direct control of the driver/operator.